FaramarzKowsari/suya-nakis/README.md

 ## Acknowledgement

-This independent project was created with respect for the artists, teachers and cultural communities that have preserved and transmitted the art of Ebru across generations.
+This independent project was created with respect for the artists, teachers, and cultural communities that have preserved and transmitted the art of Ebru across generations.

-Technology can expand access to cultural knowledge, but it cannot replace the physical craft, material experience and accumulated knowledge of traditional practitioners.
+Technology can expand access to cultural knowledge, but it cannot replace the physical craft, material experience, and accumulated knowledge of traditional practitioners.

 ---